The Getaway World Tour: Anthony Kiedis health scare

 On May 14, the band were forced to cancel their headlining slot at the annual KROQ Weenie Roast as Kiedis was rushed to the hospital prior to the band appearing on stage due to severe stomach pain.
 Flea alongside, Smith and Klinghoffer made an announcement on the stage as they were due to appear.
-It is unknown whether upcoming shows would be affected as a result Kiedis' mother Peggy posted the following morning on Facebook that "Anthony will be OK.
+It was unknown at the time whether upcoming shows would be affected as a result, with Kiedis' mother Peggy posting the following morning on Facebook that "Anthony will be OK.
 No surgery is needed.
-I will keep you updated, I promise" It was confirmed that Kiedis was suffering from intestinal flu and was expected to make a full recovery soon however the band was forced to postpone their iHeartRadio album preview show on May 17, 2016, and has rescheduled it for May 26, 2016.
+I will keep you updated, I promise".
+It was confirmed that Kiedis was suffering from intestinal flu and was expected to make a full recovery soon, however the band was forced to postpone their iHeartRadio album preview show on May 17, 2016, and has rescheduled it for May 26, 2016.
 The band returned to the stage on May 22, 2016, in Columbus, Ohio.
-According to Chad Smith, Kiedis had suffered from the stomach flu a few weeks earlier as well.
-In a May 20, 2016 interview with Entertainment Tonight Canada, his first since being released from the hospital, Kiedis said that his illness was brought on by an "inflammation in my guts" which he said was complicated by a recent stomach virus and existing scar tissue from previous hernia operations which required his stomach being pumped at the hospital due to his food not being able to properly digest.
+According to Chad Smith, Kiedis had also suffered from the stomach flu a few weeks earlier.
+In a May 20, 2016 interview with Entertainment Tonight Canada, his first since being released from the hospital, Kiedis said that his illness was brought on by an "inflammation in my guts"; he also said this was complicated by a recent stomach virus and existing scar tissue from previous hernia operations which required his stomach being pumped at the hospital due to his food not being able to properly digest.
 "That becomes an incredibly painful situation where you get a fever and pass out...
 Lo an behold, I'm on the mend" He went on to say "so it turned out to be a good thing, albeit painful and very sad to have to cancel a show.
 We don't really do that.
 I'd rather play deathly ill than not play at all, but in this particular instance, I was starting to go down, as in to the ground, so I got rushed to the hospital, got some help, and now I get to figure things out."